 - Legal actions to clarify and strengthen community land rights

-- Linking communities with their local government to promote accountability
+- Connecting communities with their local government to promote accountability

 Community-Driven Development in Donkro Nkwanta

-ACA is helping four Ghanaian communities maintain their resistance against large-scale gold mining by advocating for a better future that they themselves have chosen.
+ACA began its community-driven development work by helping four Ghanaian communities maintain their resistance to large-scale gold mining by advocating for a better future that they chose themselves.

 In April 2017, ACA and the villages of Donkro Nkwanta, Salamkrom, Nwoase, and Kyeredeso – all in the Nkoranza South Municipal Assembly of the Brong Ahafo Region – agreed to work together to pursue alternative development pathways and advocacy strategies that would keep the villages safe from the threat of mining.
 These communities had successfully fought off an industrial gold mining project by Newmont Mining in 2011, but they still felt vulnerable to the future threat of extractives-led development.
 Over the course of discussions with ACA, community members disclosed that they no longer felt unified, that there were divisions between settler populations and the indigenous people, that women felt marginalized and that the communities rarely met to make developmental decisions for themselves.

 Communities Become Decision Makers Through the Facilitated Collective Action Process